mortbopet/LLMAnki/README.md

 - **🌳 Deck Browser**: Navigate through your deck hierarchy and subdecks
 - **📇 Card Viewer**: View all card types (Basic, Cloze, Basic Reversed, etc.)
 - **🤖 AI Analysis**:
-    * Get feedback on card quality based a configurable card evaluation prompt
+    * Get feedback on card quality based on a configurable card evaluation prompt;
-    * Get suggestions for new and/or replacement cards
+    * Get suggestions for new and/or replacement cards;
-    * Generate deck-wide analyses, such as deck score, and deck "knowledge coverage"; an attempt to qualitatively determine if your deck covers its subject matter well.
+    * Generate deck-wide analyses, such as deck score, and deck "knowledge coverage" - an attempt to qualitatively determine if your deck covers its subject matter well;
     * Based on the deck-level analysis, generate new cards to "fill in the gaps" of the deck.
 - **✏️ Card Editor**: Edit suggested cards before committing with rich text support
 - **🔄 Multiple LLM Providers**: Choose from OpenAI, Anthropic, Groq, Together AI, OpenRouter